Llama Farmers

 Llama Farmers were a musical group formed in Greenwich, England in 1997.

 The band's line-up consisted of singer/guitarist Bernie Simpson, guitarist William Briggs, bassist Jennie Simpson and drummer Brooke Rogers.
 They released their first singles through the Fierce Panda label and their albums – Dead Letter Chorus in 1999 (with the singles 'Get The Keys And Go', 'Jessica' and 'Always Echoes' and El Toppo (with the singles 'Snow White' and 'Same Song') in 2001 – through Beggars Banquet Records.
 Their musical style has been described as a mix of Britpop and grunge.

 Llama Farmers played the NME Premier Tour in 1999, and opened for Green Day and Foo Fighters.
 In 1998, they appeared at the Reading Festival.

-The band reformed under the name Bear Hug in 2006, but they reportedly had no plans to record new songs or be known as 'Llama Farmers' again.
-In a 2013 interview, Simpson said that the respective members of Bear Hug eventually drifted apart and that he had begun recording with a new outfit, Pronk, whose work was set to be produced by Ethan Johns.
-Since then, Llama Farmers Simpson has also been reported to be involved in various other outfits, such as Vizzini and Archipelago.